Interviewer: Perhaps if we start by you just telling us what your role was with Serkong Tsenzhab Rinpoche in that period of his life.

 Right, based on a tremendous amount of examination, but trust doesn’t mean blind faith.
 Because it says very clearly in the texts that if the teacher tells you to do something that’s against the Dharma, you excuse yourself politely, or you ask, “Could you explain your thinking behind this?”
 The same thing in terms of if they ask you to do something that’s beyond your capability or you’re not able to do.
 Then you excuse yourself; you explain politely.

 But there’s still the fact of the superior…

 Well, it is a hierarchical situation.
-The guru is not your buddy.
+The guru is not our buddy.

-No. I meant more like for those with superior capabilities that have the reason, but still have the faith and…
+No. I meant more like for those with superior capabilities that have reason, but still have faith and…

 Well, the point is you have to be qualified as a student, as the disciple.
-This is why in the book that I wrote, Relating to a Spiritual Teacher, that I outline the different levels of spiritual seeker, and the different levels of teacher, and different levels of relationship with the teacher.
-What’s described in the texts is a very advanced level of relationship for a very advanced student and a very advanced teacher, both of whom have to be extremely well-qualified (and there are lists of the qualifications).
-So most people aren’t quite either ready or prepared to enter into that type of relationship.
+This is why in the book that I wrote, Relating to a Spiritual Teacher, I outline the different levels of a spiritual seeker, and the different levels of a teacher, and different levels of the relationship with the teacher.
+What’s described in the texts is a very advanced level of relationship for a very advanced student and a very advanced teacher, both of whom have to be extremely well-qualified, and there are lists of the qualifications, so most people aren’t quite ready or prepared to enter into that type of relationship.
 You have to be emotionally stable and mature.

 You had quite an amazing opportunity to develop a relationship.